Jim Sheets: Kiwanis International

 In 1953, Sheets joined Kiwanis International; in 1965, he served a year as governor of the Missouri-Arkansas District during the golden anniversary of the organization.
 After he made a Kiwanis presentation to Democratic Governor Orval Faubus, Sheets encountered Faubus on several occasions while Faubus was selling individual copies of his scrapbook memoirs, Down from the Hills: I had no problems with Faubus.
 He was amicable.
 Many of the things he did were what the people of Arkansas then wanted."

 In 1982, Sheets left Siloam Springs to become executive director of the Kiwanis International Foundation, based in Indianapolis, a position that he retained until he retired in 1998.
 In this role, he traveled to nearly fifty countries, including Australia and New Zealand, to establish Kiwanis clubs.
-He spurred the raising of $100 million to finance, in conjunction with the UNICEF, a campaign to eradicate iodine deficiency in the Third World.
+He spurred the raising of $100 million to finance, in conjunction with UNICEF, a campaign to eradicate iodine deficiency in the Third World.
 "We got iodine into almost every country in the world," Sheet recalls.